Types of Companies: 3 Essential Classifications in India

 For example, Sony Ericsson was a joint venture between Sony Corporation and Ericsson, which produced mobile phones.

 A franchise is a business model in which an individual or a company (the franchisee) is granted.
-The franchisee is the right to use the brand name, products, and services of an established company (the franchisor) in exchange for a fee.
-The franchisee operates under the guidelines and regulations set by the franchisor.
+The franchise is the right to use the brand name, products, and services of an established company (the franchisor) in exchange for a fee.
+The franchise business operates under the guidelines and regulations set by the franchisor.
 For example, McDonald’s is a franchise-based company.

 A non-profit company is a type of company that is formed for charitable or non-profit purposes.
 It is also known as a Section 8 company in India.
 The main objective of a non-profit company is to promote: